 Flag 4: Offshore Banking

-The countries where you hold your assets and wealth should be held in another jurisdiction from where your money is actually earned or spent.
+The countries where you hold your assets and wealth should be in another jurisdiction from where your money is actually earned or spent.
 Ideally, these jurisdictions have a reputation for privacy, professionalism and stability.

 Once you have protected your assets within a legal entity, its important to invest your liquid assets in an intelligent fashion.
 This is highly contingent upon your individual circumstances and risk profile.
 One thing should be clear, your financial planning should not be restricted to just plopping cash in a bank account and watching it dissolve slowly over time due to inflation.
-You need to be personally responsible for the growth of our wealth, and how we protect and manage our assets.
+We need to be personally responsible for the growth of our wealth, and how we protect and manage our assets.

 Flag: Bank Accounts

 What country you bank in is almost as relevant as the bank itself.
 A systemic collapse could wipe away your liquid assets.
 Obviously this is a long shot, but we should prepare for the worst, and hope for the best.
 I don’t like to keep all of my money in one bank, or all of the banks within one country.